mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/version-support/index.md

 Enable dynamic allocation of the HAProxy Frontend port | 1.3.0 | February 2019 |
 Scale down Edge-LB pool instances | 1.3.0 | February 2019 |
-Edge-LB pool packages can be uniquely identified by a version naumber. | 1.2.0 | September 2018 Logging improvements capture nore detailed information about Edge-LB operations and activity. | 1.2.0 | September 2018
+Edge-LB pool packages can be uniquely identified by a version naumber. | 1.2.0 | September 2018 Logging improvements capture more detailed information about Edge-LB operations and activity. | 1.2.0 | September 2018